SingularisArt/DownloadCleaner/README.md

 ## Intro
-This download cleaning project cleans out your downloads folder
+This download cleaning project cleans out your downloads folder<br>
 NOTE: YOU MUST CHANGE THE PATH TO THE DOWNLOADS DIRECTORY IN THE SORTER.PY It creates a couple of folders in the downloads folder
 * Audios